Analysis

 The short story “The Lottery” by Shirley Jackson follows a traditional plot structure, while including narrative elements like backstory and foreshadowing.

-The events take place in a fictional village in which a lottery is held every year.
-The social setting explores aspects related to living in a rural society which blindly follows tradition.
+The events take place in a fictional village in which a special kind of lottery is held every year.
+The social setting explores life in a rural society which blindly follows tradition.

-The events are described from the point of view of a third-person narrator who describes the events and has some background knowledge of the setting, but generally does not have access to the inner thoughts of the characters.
+The events are described from the point of view of a third-person narrator who has some background knowledge of the setting, but generally does not have access to the inner thoughts of the characters.

 You can read the full analysis in the following pages.